katsuhisamaruyama/jxplatform2/README.md

 * CallEdge - Represents a call edge in a ClDG
 * ClassMemberEdge - Represents a class member edge in a ClDG

+### Program slice

+Each slice consists PDG nodes that may affect the value of a variable of interest (called a slice criterion).

+* Slice - Stores information about a program slice
+* SliceCriterion - Represents a slicing criterion

 ## Requirement

 JDK 1.8
 [Eclipse](https://www.eclipse.org/) 4.7 (Oxygen) and later

 ## License